 Every adventurer needs a relaxing place to hit the hay!
 If you don’t want to bring an inflatable mattress, you can bring hop scotch pads instead.
 They make for great padding, and extra insulation.
 You will definitely notice the extra layer of warmth!
 See how they did it at A Little Campy.

 I eat popcorn almost every day; in fact, my husband has had to run to the grocery store in the wee hours of the morning to pick me up a few bags of that delicious Boom Chicka Pop.
 If you can’t take your favorite bagged popcorn on your camping trip, you can make some instead!
-Use tinfoil, popcorn kernals, and this tutorial from Real Simple to help you out!
+Use tinfoil, popcorn kernels, and this tutorial from Real Simple to help you out!